-Using two large data sets on seasonal influenza incidence, which together represent 13,063 confirmed influenza A cases across nearly two decades and 15 countries, we tested whether cohort effects from childhood imprinting primarily act against variable epitopes, only providing cross-protection against closely related HA or NA variants of the same subtype, or against more conserved epitopes, providing broad cross-protection across subtypes in the same HA group (Fig. 1A-B).
-Additionally, we considered the hypothesis that differences in evolutionary rate of H1N1 and H3N2, rather than imprinting effects, shape differences in age distribution.
+We analyzed a large data set on seasonal influenza incidence to test whether cohort effects from childhood imprinting primarily act against variable epitopes, only providing cross-protection against closely related HA or NA variants of the same subtype, or against more conserved epitopes, providing broad cross-protection across HA subtypes in the same phylogenetic group (Fig. 1A-B).
+We fitted a suite of models to data using maximum likelihood and compared models using AIC.
+In a separate analysis, we considered the hypothesis that differences in evolutionary rate of H1N1 and H3N2, rather than imprinting effects, shape differences in age distribution.
 Our results have implications for long-term projections of seasonal influenza risk in elderly cohorts (12), who suffer the heaviest burdens of influenza-related morbidity and mortality, and whose imprinting status will shift through time as cohorts born during different inter-pandemic eras grow older.

 The Data

-We analyzed two large epidemiological data sets.
-First, the Arizona Department of Health Services (ADHS) provided a dataset containing 9,451 seasonal H1N1 and H3N2 cases from their statewide surveillance system.
-Cases of all ages were confirmed to subtype by PCR and/or culture, primarily from virologic testing at the Arizona State Public Health Laboratory, with a smaller number of positive influenza tests obtained through mandatory reporting by other clinical labs (28).
+The Arizona Department of Health Services (ADHS) provided a dataset containing 9,451 seasonal H1N1 and H3N2 cases from their statewide surveillance system.
+Cases of all ages were confirmed to subtype by PCR and/or culture, primarily from virologic testing at the Arizona State Public Health Laboratory.
+A smaller number of positive influenza tests were obtained through reporting by other clinical labs, which has been mandatory in Arizona since 2014 (28).
 Cases were observed across 22 years of influenza surveillance, from the 1993-1994 influenza season through the 2014-2015 season, although sample sizes increased dramatically after the 2009 pandemic (Table 1).

-A second data set provided by the INSIGHT influenza outpatient study (http://insight.ccbr.umn.edu/) contained 3,612 PCR-confirmed H1N1 and H3N2 cases, observed across 16 countries between 2009 and 2016 (Table 2).
-The study enrolled adults ages 18 and over who sought health care for influenza-like illness (ILI) as outpatients at participating clinics.
-The INSIGHT data sampled a greater geographical range, and contained information not available in the ADHS data, including the age distribution of patients with ILI who consented to the study who later tested negative for influenza, and targeted medical history.

-We excluded cases observed during the 2009 H1N1 pandemic from both data sets (Methods), as pandemic age distributions and underlying drivers of immune memory differed from the normal, seasonal circulation patterns of interest to this study (13,17,20).
-The Methods provide additional definitions and exclusion criteria specific to each data set, but here we emphasize a few important points.
-First, note that age-specific sampling differed between data sets.
-The INSIGHT study excluded children under age 18, and enrolled relatively few elderly subjects, whereas the ADHS data contained large numbers of cases at the extremes of age, including in children (Fig. S1,S2,S4-S5).
-Second, the INSIGHT outpatient study did not enroll patients who were already hospitalized for influenza (hospitalized cases were the focus of a separate INSIGHT study, not analyzed here), whereas ADHS data captured positive test results from hospitals, long-term care facilities, correctional facilities, and outpatient clinics.
+The data included positive test results from hospitals, long-term care facilities, correctional facilities, and outpatient clinics, and thus captured a range of case severities.

+Following CDC standards, ADHS defines the influenza season as epidemiological week 40 (around early October) through week 39 of the following year (29).
+The 2008-2009 and 2009-2010 influenza seasons spanned the first and second wave, respectively, of the 2009 H1N1 pandemic.
+We excluded cases observed during this time period, because age distributions of infection and molecular drivers of immune memory differed during the 2009 pandemic from the normal, drivers of seasonal influenza’s immune-epidemiology of interest to this study (13,17,20).
+Additionally, we excluded 58 cases with birth years before 1918 (whose imprinting status could not be inferred unambiguously), and one case whose year of birth was recorded in error.

 The Model